the-eco-foundation/eco-routes/contracts/README.md

 - `faultDisputeGameProofData` (FaultDisputeGameProofData) all information needed to prove the FaultDisputeGame is for the correct destination batch and has a status of resolved
 - `l1WorldStateRoot` (bytes32) a proven l1 world state root from a block on or after the L1 settlement block for this batch

-<ins>Security:</ins> Proving the FaultDisputeGame was creaed by the DisputeGameFactory and the FaultDisputeGame has a valid rootClaim (which contains the destination chains block number being settled) and that the FaultDisputeGame has been resolved ensures that the L2OutputBlock has been settled and allows us to prove any intents up to that block.
+<ins>Security:</ins> This method can be called by anyone.
+Proving the FaultDisputeGame was creaed by the DisputeGameFactory and the FaultDisputeGame has a valid rootClaim (which contains the destination chains block number being settled) and that the FaultDisputeGame has been resolved ensures that the L2OutputBlock has been settled and allows us to prove any intents up to that block.

 <h4><ins>proveIntent</ins></h4>
 <h5> Validates the intentHash and claimant address on the destination chain's inbox contract using the L2 state root</h5>